imagekit-developer/imagekit-next/README.md

 ## Image resizing

-The `IKImage` component renders an `img` tag.
-It is used for rendering and manipulating images in real time. `IKImage` component accepts the following props:
+The `IKImage` component acts as a wrapper around the [Next.js Image component](https://nextjs.org/docs/pages/api-reference/components/image).
+This allows you to access all the built-in features of the Next.js Image component.
+The `IKImage` component is used for rendering and manipulating images in real time.
+It accepts the following props:

 | Prop                   | Type             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | :--------------------- | :--------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |